-- a.
-Motor Transportation
+- Motor Transportation

-- b.
-Railroad
+- Railroad

-- c.
-Pipeline
+- Pipeline

-- d.
-River and Water Ditches
+- River and Water Ditches

-- e.
-Fixed Facilities
+- Fixed Facilities

-It should be understood by all persons, who refer to this section of the plan, that hazard analysis is an ongoing process that provides information to assist the emergency response teams in mitigating a hazardous materials release.
+It should be understood by all persons who refer to this section of the plan that hazard analysis is an ongoing process that provides information to assist the emergency response teams in mitigating a hazardous materials release.

 This document in its entirety should be considered as a "living document" and as such needs to be cared for and maintained.
 Information gathered here conceivably can be outdated by the time it's distributed.
 Our entire system that we live in is changing on a daily basis and while the principles that contribute to this assessment will remain sound, the numbers will change and so must the preparedness.
-Therefore, qualified emergency response personnel should NOT use this section without competent review, verification and correction.
+Therefore, qualified emergency response personnel should NOT use this section without competent review, verification, and correction.
 Nothing in this section shall be determined as an obstacle to the experience, initiative, and ingenuity of the responders in overcoming the complexities that exist under actual emergency conditions.